Claire Huangci — Piano Recital

 A late post-scriptum to this recital: in June 2018, more than three years after this recital, Claire Huangci won the first prize at the 2018 Géza Anda Competition in Zurich.
 In addition, she also was awarded the Mozart prize which is given by the Musikkollegium Winterthur.
 The latter was a result of her performance of the Piano Concerto No. 24 in C minor, K.491 by Wolfgang Amadeus Mozart (1756 – 1791).
 In the final concert in the Tonhalle Maag in Zurich, on 2018-06-12, she performed the Piano Concerto No.4 in G major, op.58, by Ludwig van Beethoven.

-I did not follow the concerts in full length, but from the snippets that I listened to, it was obvious that Claire Huangci has matured substantially as a personality, and of course, she has made tremendous progress, both in technique , as well as in interpretation.
+I did not follow the competition performances in full length.
+However, from the snippets that I listened to, it was obvious that Claire Huangci has matured substantially as a personality.
+And, of course, she has made tremendous progress, both in technique , as well as in interpretation.